 - a.
-Approve the project site location for the Texas Experimental Tokamak of the Fusion Research Center of The University of Texas at Austin in the existing underground laboratory facility of R. L. Moore Hall on the U. T. Austin campus - Approve the project authorization and initiation of all planning activities for building modifications and the design and fabrication of technical equipment through all necessary actions of U. T. Austin Administration, the Staff of U. T. Austin Fusion Research Center and the appointed Project Engineer in consultation with the Office of Facilities Planning and Construction - c.
-Appoint Bovay Engineers, Inc., Austin, Texas, as Project Engineer with authorization for the preparation of preliminary plans, equipment consultation and a cost estimate which will be presented to the Board at a future meeting - d.
-Appropriate \$60,000.00 for fees and miscellaneous expenses through final plan preparation as an advance from Interest on Construction Funds to be repaid from the future appropriation of Federal Grant Funds to be made to this project.
+That the location of the Texas Experimental Tokamak of the Fusion Research Center be in the existing underground laboratory facility of Robert Lee Moore Hall - b.
+That the U. T. Austin Administration, the Staff of U. T. Austin Fusion Research Center and the Project Engineer (appointed in Paragraph c.) in consultation with the Office of Facilities Planning and Construction initiate all planning activities for building modifications and the design and fabrication of technical equipment - c.
+That Bovay Engineers, Inc., Austin, Texas, be named Project Engineer with authorization for the preparation of preliminary plans, equipment consultation and a cost estimate which will be presented to the Board of Regents at a future meeting

-11. U. T. AUSTIN: SPECIAL EVENTS CENTER (PROJECT NO. 102-198) - RECOMMENDED INSCRIPTION ON PLAQUE.--It is recommended that the inscription as set out below be approved for the plaque to be placed on the Special Events Center at The University of Texas at Austin.
-This inscription follows the standard pattern approved by the Board at the meeting held October 1, 1966.
+- d.
+That \$60,000 be appropriated for fees and miscellaneous expenses through final plan preparation as an advance from Interest on Construction Funds to be repaid from the future appropriation of Federal Grant Funds to be made to the project - 7.
+U. T. Austin Special Events Center: Inscription for Plaque. -Upon the recommendation of the Administration, the Buildings and Grounds Committee approved without objection the following inscription to be arranged appropriately on the plaque of the Special Events Center at The University of Texas at Austin in accordance with the pattern adopted by the Board of Regents on October 1, 1966: